-What the New Martin Luther King Jr. Speech Teaches Kids Today
+What the Newly Discovered Martin Luther King Jr. Speech Teaches Kids Today

 Martin Luther King Jr.’s “I Have a Dream” speech at the Lincoln Memorial is considered one of the top ten greatest speeches ever, but it wasn’t the first time King shared his dream in such a stirring way.

-A rare recording of a similar speech he delivered to a smaller crowd in North Carolina on November 27, 1962 has recently been discovered and digitally restored (listen to the recording below).
+A rare recording of a similar speech he delivered to a smaller crowd in North Carolina on November 27, 1962 was discovered in August of 2015 and digitally restored (listen to the recording on SoundCloud).
 At the invitation of the local NAACP, King spoke to nearly 1,800 people at a high school in Rocky Mount.
 No one knew a tape of the speech existed until English Professor Jason Miller found the dusty reel-to-reel in storage at the town library.

 More than the historical significance of this tape, King’s unearthed speech has much to teach students today, and it has an interesting connection to his speech at the Lincoln Memorial.